The Short Answer

 Using practice-skin ink

-Practice inks are not sterile and often contain heavy metals.
-Their molecular structure is designed for temporary use; they will turn into a muddy mess in human skin.
+Not sterile.
+Often contains heavy metals.
+Designed for temporary use on fake skin — it will turn into a muddy mess in human skin.